DevExpress/testcafe/docs/articles/documentation/recipes/access-environment-variables-in-tests.md

 ## Set Environment Variables

-Use the `export` command to set a temporary environment variable on macOS and Linux:
+Use the `export` command to create an environment variable on macOS and Linux:

 ```sh
 export DEV_MODE=true